List of The Shield characters: Character overview

 Dutch Wagenbach is characterized by many as a socially inept nerd of German descent, even though he is a successful police detective.
 Assigned to the Farmington district of Los Angeles, Dutch is often the first called to investigate violent crimes due to his specialization in offender profiling and serial killers.
 Along with his partner, Detective Claudette Wyms, Dutch is widely considered to be the moral center of the show due to his willingness to do the right thing, despite the temptation to engage in illegal police activities.

 Dutch is one of the few characters on The Shield who has had details revealed about his personal life.
 A divorced, middle-aged police detective who was born in the Midwest, Dutch became a police officer mainly as a means to gain the love and approval of his emotionally distant father.
-The impetus for his divorce was revealed early in Season 1: his wife, an alcoholic, cheated on him and became pregnant by her Alcoholics Anonymous sponsor.
+The impetus for his divorce was revealed in Season 2: his wife, an alcoholic, cheated on him and became pregnant by her Alcoholics Anonymous sponsor.
 Dutch is sexually frustrated, despite his claim that he has been laid "more than a few times" and in season 1 acquires a girlfriend.
 He is one of two regular detectives throughout the whole series who never fired his weapon; the other is his partner Claudette.

 Relationships with his fellow officers

 Dutch is not especially popular around his precinct.
 Many of his fellow officers consider Dutch to be over-educated and egotistical, at best, and a "rube", at worst, because his ex-wife carried on an adulterous affair behind Dutch's back with her Alcoholics Anonymous sponsor that resulted in her becoming pregnant with his child.
-He earns degrees of respect throughout the series for his investigative skills.
+Despite this, Dutch's detective skills give him a good amount of respect at the Barn, such as in the Season 1 episode "Dragonchasers" in which his questioning of a serial killer is universally lauded by his colleagues.